singingwolfboy/flask-dance/README.rst

 different files, feel free to import this object in any of your files, and use it just like you would use the ``requests`` module.

+You can also use Flask-Dance with other services

+.. _a few popular OAuth providers: http://flask-dance.readthedocs.org/en/latest/contrib.html
 .. _context local: http://flask.pocoo.org/docs/latest/quickstart/#context-locals

 Custom Services